skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 >
 > * The players choose not to get involved: The miners would have been
 >   killed off over the next week or so by both grave walkers and
->   slavedravers.
+>   slavedrivers.
 Since people slain by gravewalkers rise again as
 >   gravewalkers themselves, this would have created a nasty problem.
 >   It might have led to another sidequest in the future.
 >